 Kristin Neff, Ph.D.
 Self-Compassion: The Proven Power of Being Kind to Yourself

-The eating disorder may live inside just one of our family members, but it dwells in all of us.
+The eating disorder may be within just one of our family members, but it dwells with the whole family.
 We all play a role in the eating disorder’s life, and we can all take an active role in thanking the eating disorder for its existence and helping it take leave of our family forever.

 Each family is a system.
 While each member is an individual, we work together as an ecosystem.
 Each family ecosystem offers a unique environment for its inhabitants.
 Most family ecosystems work pretty well.
 But no family is perfect.
 We all struggle at times.